dackerman/assistant/docs/scratch.md

         - if type is block_delta, update the block with index N
         - if type is block_end
           - if block type is tool_use
-            - tool_call record is created with inputs
+            - tool_call record is created with inputs (and ID of tool call from API)
             - async task is started to execute tool call
               - when async task finishes, it writes result to tool_use record
+              - if the tool is marked canceled, the task runner will kill the job
     - on failure, prompt state is ERROR, and error is written to prompt
     - on message_stop
+      - if tool call records were created
+        - prompt state is WAITING_FOR_TOOLS
+        - wait until all tool_call records are settled
+          - then send tool call data response back to AI
+            - prompt stat is IN_PROGRESS
+            - continue streaming events as before
+        - if tool_call.updated_at is more than 1 minute old
+          - mark it canceled
+          - mark the prompt state to ERROR
+      - otherwise
-      - if prompt state is COMPLETED
+        - prompt state is COMPLETED

 ### Resume stream
 - if prompt state is COMPLETED